|Rule #1: don't read weird shit on a first date.|

 Him: No. I work on wall street. :-/

 Him: Here's my number 123-456-7890

 We ended up seeing Salt.
 Ebert is right, by the way, "Jolie's character, Evelyn Salt, makes it look as though "Run Lola Run" was about walking."

 Although, some dating experts will say, going to a movie on a first date is a bad idea, we had fun whispering our reactions to Jolie's Spiderman jumping abilities.
-I guess the Baader-Meinhoff documentary would have been rough on a first go-around, or Salo, I thought a Jolie flick was pretty good.
+I guess the Baader-Meinhoff documentary would have been rough on a first go-around, or Salo, so I thought a Jolie flick was a pretty good choice.